lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 Alright, let's write some code, shall we?

-Let's get a simple API up and running.
+Let's get a API up and running.
 We're going to need a couple of things:

 1. We'll need a data model that is represented in the database.
 2. We'll need a controller that will handle requests and respond with objects.